 Examples of such conditions are:

 - to notify the corporation and its directors, officers and shareholders that the corporation has been revived

 - to advise the corporation and its directors and officers to contact Corporation Canada to determine whether the corporation is up-to-date with its reporting obligations under the CBCA.

 If the corporation is not up-to-date with its reporting obligations under the CBCA and does not remedy the situation, Corporations Canada can dissolve the corporation as early as 120 days after the date the Certificate of Revival was issued.
 Corporations Canada may consider delaying the dissolution of a corporation upon receipt of a written request with detailed reasons from an interested person.

 What process must I follow to revive my corporation?

 An application for revival must include:

-- a completed and signed copy of Form 15 – Articles of Revival (PDF Version, 1 MB — 1 page) (See instructions in Annex A);
+- a completed and signed copy of Form 15 – Articles of Revival (see Federal incorporation forms; Instructions for completing Form 15 – Articles of Revival are also available)

-- a valid NUANS Name Search Report for the corporate name, unless the corporation had a numbered name;
+- a valid Nuans Name Search Report for the corporate name.
+The Nuans report is not required if the corporation has been dissolved for less than 2 years or had a numbered name

 The corporation is revived as of the date on the Certificate of Revival.
 This is usually the date on which Form 15 – Articles of Revival is received by Corporations Canada.
 You can request a later date when making an application for revival.